andrelandgraf/openimg/docs/api/bun.md

 ## getImgPlaceholder

-Import `getImgPlaceholder` from `openimg/bun` and pass in a Readable stream (like `ReadStream`) or image Buffer.
+Import `getImgPlaceholder` from `openimg/bun` and pass in a Readable stream (like `ReadStream`), a ReadableStream, or image Buffer.
 The function will return a low quality image placeholder as a base64-encoded string using [thumbhash](https://github.com/evanw/thumbhash).
 The generated string can be stored in a database or inlined in your client bundle as a placeholder until the full image is loaded.

 Example using a Readable stream: